SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 <pre>action reCalculateInventory;</pre>

-This way we can check in the save_modifed( ) mode of our local saver class whether the *Calculate Inventory* button has been pressed.
-The asynchronous process is conveniently started withing the save_modifed( ) method using a class with a static method that takes the key of the updated entity of our RAP BO as a parameter
+This way we can check in the `save_modifed( )` method of our local saver class whether the *Calculate Inventory* button has been pressed.
+The asynchronous process is conveniently started within the `save_modifed( )` method using a class with a static method that takes the key of the updated entity of our RAP BO as a parameter

 <pre>
  DATA(bgpf_process_name) = zbgpfcl_calc_inventory_006=>run_via_bgpf( i_rap_bo_entity_key = <update_inventory>-%key ).